MannLabs/alphadia/README.md

 You can download the latest release of alphaDIA [here](https://github.com/Mannlabs/alphadia/releases/latest).

 * **Windows:** Download the latest `win-x64` build.
 Save it and double click it to install.
 If you receive a warning during installation click *Run anyway*.
 * **MacOS:** Download the latest `darwin-arm64` build.
-Please note that alphaDIA currently requires an ARM based M1/2/3 processor for the one-click installer.
+Please note that alphaDIA currently requires an ARM based M1/2/3 processor for the one-click installer and [mono](#setting-up-mono-macoslinux-only) to be installed.
 Save the installer and open the parent folder in Finder.
 Right-click and select *open*.
 If you receive a warning during installation click *Open*.

 As of now, **Linux** users need follow the steps for the [developer installation](docs/installation.md#developer-installation) in order to use the GUI.